29 Best Indoor Plants to Spruce Up Your Space

 Emrah Turudu/Getty Images

 Yes, it sounds obvious, but you might not be aware that there are a lot of plants that are grown purposefully on a super-small scale and can be cared for in order to stay that way.
 A lot of these are, like string of pearls, succulents, and/or cacti.
 Think: hens and chicks (Sempervivum); Haworthia; Echeveria; and the list goes on and on.
 No two look exactly alike—some have soft features, others spiky.
 So if you’ve got a sunny windowsill, you can try your hand at a few at a time, like this mixed succulent collection from Walmart.
+And make sure you learn what it means if you see powdery mildew on your plants.

 ZZ plant (Zamioculcas zamiifolia)